nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/example_development.md

 west build -b evkbmimxrt1170 ./examples/demo_apps/hello_world -Dcore_id=cm7 -p always --toolchain iar -t standalone_project
 ```

 You can find IAR project is generated in build folder with all the sources.
+The default destination folder is "build" and can be specified by `-d` parameter.

 ![iar_standalone_project](../build_system/_doc/iar_standalone_project.png)